bitrat/Ghostwriter/README.md

 ## Contributing to the Project

-Please open issues or submit pull requests!
+Please open issues or submit pull requests at the original Ghostwriter github project!
 The project team welcomes feedback, new ideas, and external contributions.
 Before submitting a PR, please check open and closed issues for any previous related discussion.
 Also, the submitted code must follow the [Code Style Guide](https://ghostwriter.wiki/coding-style-guide/style-guide) to be accepted.

 We only ask that you limit PR submissions to those that fix a bug, enhance an existing feature, or add something new.